Hort & Agronomy Graduate Group

 more experienced students, the statement should also contain specific reference to

 In the Course History section, list the classes you have taken that you

 feel satisfy our program's prerequisites, which are listed on our

 The University application fee is $105 for domestic applications, $125 for

-international applications, and may be paid by credit card or e-check.
+international applications, and must be paid by credit card.
 The

 application fee must be paid before the application will be considered complete.